 Even though the quality is low, prices for parents are high.
 According to federal recommendations, child care should cost no more than 7% of a family's income, but in Texas, caring for an infant and toddler can cost 10-50% of many working families' annual earnings.
-For quality care for a newborn in Texas to account for 7% or less of a family's annual income, a family of three must make at least \$140,000 a year.
+For quality care for a newborn in Texas to account gains, as only about 11% of child care providers are certified quality by a state or national standard for 7% or less of a family's annual income, a family of three must make at least \$140,000 a year.
 Only 13% of such families meet this criteria.